Chart Color Schemes

 Wolli Creek lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of November 2025, Wolli Creek's population is estimated at around 12,278.
-This reflects a growth of 1,624 people since the 2021 Census, which reported a population of 10,654.
-The increase is inferred from AreaSearch's estimation of the resident population as 12,265 following examination of the latest ERP data release by ABS in June 2024 and an additional 65 validated new addresses since the Census date.
-This results in a density ratio of 18,603 persons per square kilometer, placing Wolli Creek in the top 10% of national locations assessed by AreaSearch.
-The suburb's growth rate of 15.2% since the 2021 census exceeded the SA4 region (5.5%) and the state, indicating it as a growth leader.
-Overseas migration contributed approximately 78.0% of overall population gains during recent periods.
+As of Nov 2025, Wolli Creek's population is estimated at around 12,276.
+This reflects an increase since the 2021 Census, which reported a population of 10,654.
+The change is inferred from AreaSearch estimates based on latest ABS ERP data release (June 2024) and additional validated new addresses since the Census date.
+Wolli Creek's population density ratio is around 18,600 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch.
+Wolli Creek experienced a 15.2% growth between 2021 and Nov 2025, exceeding both the SA4 region (7.5%) and state averages.
+Overseas migration contributed approximately 78.0% of overall population gains during recent periods in the Wolli Creek statistical area (Lv2).

 Frequently Asked Questions - Population